gvwilson/sensibleadventures/shapers/shapers.md

 > - Smell: 0

-Every character has one extra feature called **Strength** whose score is the sum of their Size and Fitness.
+Every character has one extra feature called **Strength** whose rating is the sum of their Size and Fitness.
-(Basically, big characters tend to be stronger than small ones, but characters who aren't fit tend to be less strong than characters who are.)
+Basically, big characters tend to be stronger than small ones, but characters who aren't fit tend to be less strong than characters who are.

 > **Example:**
 > Selwin's strength is +4.